TencentAILabHealthcare/NeuronRepresentation/data/README.md

 ## Data preprocess
 After data download and verification, run python script 'src/prepare_data.py'.
+Preprocess code will (1) clean up neuron reconstruction and normalize, (2) calculate features of branches, (3) tag data and evenly split them into 10 folds for analysis.
-All processed neuron reconstructions will be saved in folder data/dendrite Neuron infos will be saved in folder data/info
+All processed neuron reconstructions with features will be saved in folder data/dendrite/$source/eswc_soma0.
+Neuron infos will be saved in folder data/info.

 ## Notes
 The python scripts we provided to download data are not official codes.